 - 1. All ten goal areas listed below must be completed. - 2.
 A total of at least 40 semester credits from courses listed in the MnTC must be satisfactorily completed.
 The additional 8 credits to meet the required 40 MnTC credits are embedded in the Program Requirements, as well as satisfying six of the ten goal areas of the MnTC.
-One course may satisfy more than one goal area, but the course credits may be counted only once. - □ 2.
+One course may satisfy more than one goal area, but the course credits may be counted only once.

+□ 1.
+Communication (two courses required; one from A and one from i B

+□ A. ENGL 1120 ♦ OR ENGL 1121 ♦ .
+4

+□ B. CMST 1110 OR CMST 2215 3

+^

+- ☐ 2.
 Critical Thinking (three courses required) - □ 3.
-Natural Science (two courses required; one from each of two departments; one must include a lab) - □ 4.
+Natural Science (two courses required; one from each of two departments; one must include a lab) - ☐ 4.
 Mathematical/Logical Reasoning (one course required) - □ 5.
+History/Social/Behavioral Sciences

-History/Social/Behavioral Sciences - (two courses required; one from each of two categories) □ A. Economics/Geography - □ B. Anthropology/Psychology/Sociology - C. History/Political Science
+(two courses required; one from each of two categories)

+□ A. Economics/Geography

+□ B. Anthropology/Psychology/Sociology

+☐ C. History/Political Science

-Course has prerequisite - see course schedule or catalog description.
-Course requires Instructor permission.
+• Course has prerequisite - see course schedule or catalog description.